contefranz/OpTop/README.md

 the paper _A Statistical Approach for Optimal Topic Model Identification_ by Lewis and Grossetti (2019).

-Latent Dirichelet Allocation (LDA) was developed by Blei, Ng, and Jordan in 2003 [Blei et al., (2003)] and is based on the idea that a corpus can be represented by a set of topics.
+Latent Dirichlet Allocation (LDA) was developed by Blei, Ng, and Jordan in 2003 [Blei et al., (2003)] and is based on the idea that a corpus can be represented by a set of topics.
 LDA has been used extensively in computational linguistics, is replicable, and is automated so it cannot be influenced by